Christian nationalism

-Christian nationalism is a form of religious nationalism that focuses on promoting the Christian views of its followers, in order to achieve prominence or dominance in political, cultural, and social life.
+Christian nationalism is an ideology that espouses a form of religious nationalism that focuses on promoting the Christian views of its followers in order to achieve prominence or dominance in political, cultural, and social life.
 In countries with a state church, Christian nationalists seek to preserve the status of a Christian state.
+Christian nationalism has been observed to overlap with antisemitism, racism and ethnonationalism.

 By country

+Argentina

+Nacionalismo was a movement described as Catholic nationalist and it was strongly influenced by Maurassisme and Spanish clericalism as well as by Italian fascism and Nazism.
+It espoused hatred of liberalism, leftism, Freemasonry, feminism, Jews and foreigners.
+Argentine Patriotic League was a Nacionalista paramilitary group founded in 1919.
+It received military training from members of the Argentine Armed Forces and supported by the Church.
+They attacked in particular Catalans (accused of being anarchists) and Jews (accused of being Bolsheviks).

+Tacuara Nationalist Movement was a neo-Nazi urban guerilla group founded in Argentina in 1957, with its origins in Catholic Christian nationalism.

 Brazil

 In Brazil, Christian nationalism, a result of a Catholic-Evangelical coalition, has a goal of curbing the influence of "moral relativism, social liberalism, alleged neo-Marxism in its various forms, and LBGTQ rights".

 A 2024 Pew Research Center survey found that 13% of Brazilians self-identified as "religious nationalists".

 Canada

+Symbol of Arcand's party: The Latin word serviam means "I will serve".
+The phrase refers to the traditional battle cry of Saint Michael the Archangel ("I will serve"), spoken in defiance of Satan's rebellious cry of non serviam ("I will not serve").

+In the early 20th century, an antisemitic movement called the Christian Nationalist Party rose in Canada, led by the "Canadian Fuhrer" Adrian Arcand.
+Serviam was also the name of the newspaper founded after the suppression of the party under War Measures Act for its pro-Nazi sentiment.
+Serviam defined itself as "pro-Gentile and pro-Christian" and "[Serviam] combats the error of communism which is the work of the Jews" and goes on to demand the suppression of Talmud for supposedly slandering Christianity in its 1967 issue.
+Arcand also co-operated with the American Christian Nationalist Crusade, which distributed his writings from 1949 onwards and denounced "Jewish tyranny" in Canada.

 The COVID-19 pandemic saw a rise in Christian nationalist activity with many groups using anti-lockdown sentiments to expand their reach to more people.
 The group Liberty Coalition Canada has garnered support from many elected politicians across Canada.
 In their founding documents, they argue that "it is only in Christianized nations that religious freedom has ever flourished".
 Their rallies have attracted the support of Alex Jones and Canada First, a spin-off of Nick Fuentes' group America First.
 Many of Liberty Coalition Canada's leaders are pastors who have racked up millions in potential fines for violating COVID protocols and in many cases express ultra-conservative views.

 A 2024 Pew Research Center survey found that 3% of Canadians self-identified as "religious nationalists".